 Poverty, Inequality and the IMF: How Austerity Hurts the Poor and Widens Inequality

 In offering loans to developing countries in exchange for policy reforms, the International Monetary Fund (IMF) typically sets the fiscal parameters within which development occurs.
-Among the drivers of socio-economic development, a new working paper focuses on an important, yet insufficiently understood, international-level determinant: the spread of austerity policies to the developing world by the IMF.
+Among the drivers of socio-economic development, an important, yet insufficiently understood, international-level determinant is the spread of IMF austerity policies to developing countries.

-Their findings show that stricter austerity is associated with greater income inequality for up to two years, and that this effect is driven by concentrating income to the top ten percent of earners, while all other deciles lose out.
-The authors also found that stricter austerity is associated with higher poverty head-counts and poverty gaps.
-Taken together, their findings suggest the IMF has neglected the multiple ways its own policy advice contributes to social inequity in the developing world.
+- Stricter austerity is associated with greater income inequality for up to two years, and this effect is driven by concentrating income to the top ten percent of earners, while all other deciles lose out.